nazarsosyak/adav-group/example.md

     loading="lazy"></iframe>
 </div>

+After thorough investigation, 4 key periods can be investigated:

 <div class="segment-row">

   <div class="segment-card" data-tip="Regime shift and geopolitical shock.
 A first disturbance that ripples into tech and industry." >